 A final example of the interlinkage between inequality and the pandemic’s human cost is the challenge of the universal vaccine as a global public good.
 When a safe and effective vaccine is developed, it needs to be mass-produced, globally distributed and priced affordably.
 These conditions will not be possible with the current business model for pharmaceutical innovation and pricing under a monopoly patent.
-Inevitably, countries will be bidding against each other to get their hands on the scarce supplies and thus, low income communities and countries will be priced out.
-Indeed, we see governments and companies declaring strong commitment to equitable access to vaccines, and billions of public funds are being pledged to fund research, development and production.
+Inevitably, countries will be bidding against each other to get their hands on the scarce supplies and thus, low-income communities and countries will be priced out.
+Indeed, we see governments and companies declaring strong commitments to equitable access to vaccines, and billions of public funds are being pledged to fund research, development and production.
 However, a patent-free vaccine is still seen as idealistic and out of reach.

 Can you elaborate more on those basic principles underpinning human development?

 At the beginning of our conversation, I said that we must go back to the original idea of human development.
 What I am most concerned about is that we seem to have got fixated on the Human Development Index (HDI) somewhere along the way.
 I have expressed this concern before, in a 2003 article: ‘Rescuing the human development concept from the HDI’.